sempitern0/indie-blueprint-pool/README.md

 ### Editor

-Add a new `ObjectPool` node to the scene and configure the parameters
+Add a new `FastPool` node to the scene and configure the parameters

 ![object_pool_node](images/object_pool_node.png)

 ### GDScript

-You can create a new `ObjectPool` via code using the constructor:
+You can create a new `FastPool` via code using the constructor:

 ```swift
 // The constructor definition